SAppleton/troubleshooter/README.md

 # 2 Taking a thread dump
 a) follow 2 of https://access.redhat.com/solutions/18178
-b) analyses the thread dumo using TDA and samurai
+b) analyse the thread dump using TDA and samurai

 # 3 Byteman
 a) follow https://access.redhat.com/solutions/31283